Stiff Person Syndrome: Causes, Symptoms, Treatment

-- Benzodiazepines are used to relieve anxiety and muscle tension.
-In addition, high doses of these drugs are used by doctors to treat muscle spasms.
+- Benzodiazepines to relieve anxiety and muscle tension.
+High doses are used by doctors to treat muscle spasms.

-- Gabapentin is a type of medication that is used to treat nerve pain and seizures.
+- Gabapentin, a type of medication that is used to treat nerve pain and seizures.

-There are often severe depression and emotional distress associated with SPS.
-In such a situation, antidepressants may help.
+Severe depression and emotional distress are often associated with SPS.
+In such cases, antidepressants may help.

-Your doctor may recommend you to a physical therapist in addition to drugs.
-SPS cannot be treated with physical therapy alone.
+Your doctor may recommend you to a physical therapist in addition to medications.
+However, physical therapy alone cannot treat SPS.

-However, according to medical research, it may help with drug side effects.
-Also, the exercises may significantly help with your:
+According to medical research, physical therapy may help with drug side effects.
+In addition, the exercises may significantly help with:

 Complications of Stiff Person Syndrome

 Stiff person syndrome (SPS) causes muscle spasms.
-These problems can pretty much hamper your daily life.
-You may have problems including:
+These problems can hamper your daily life.
+You may experience problems including: